Recently, my husband did a very sweet thing.

 You also know which pages they visit, how long they stay.
 In other words, which page/ content is relevant for them.
 If they leave you their business email, you can even know which types of companies they work for.

-All of this information helps you create better marketing strategies and take the right decisions.
+All of this information helps you create better marketing and content strategies and take the right decisions.

 The importance of websites for customer support